Staining treated wood

 Green-treated wood lasts a long time—and it’s ugly.
 So, if you build, say, a deck out of green-treated wood, it’ll be ugly for a long time.
 What can you do?
 Stain it.

-Not only can you stain treated wood, staining is actually good for your new deck.
+Not only can you stain treated wood, staining and painting pressure treated wood is actually good for your new deck.
 Although the treated wood doesn’t need to be protected against rot, staining it will help reduce surface cracking.

 Types of green-treated lumber